 5. They Engage In Criminal Acts

-When someone becomes addicted to drugs or alcohol, their value systems take a back seat to “right and wrong.”
-Essentially, the screaming brain compels them to do whatever it takes to find “life-sustaining” drugs.
+When one’s brain becomes disrupted by substance use disorder, their value systems take a back seat to “right and wrong.”
+Essentially, the screaming brain compels them to do whatever it takes to find more of these “life-sustaining” drugs.

 The teen you previously thought incapable of even cheating on a test at school may suddenly find herself with an arrest record and a long line of people whose trust she’s lost.